 For the last two decades, together with the assistance of ship owners, capital providers, class societies, regulators and yard owners, we have worked relentlessly towards improving safety and environmental standards in the Indian subcontinent, where most of the world's ships are recycled.
 I am delighted to see the industry's impressive advancements over time.
 As a testament to the industry's collective efforts, in about ten years, we have gone from less than 5% green vessels to 100% green vessels in India this year!

 Green recycling at any cost is not a viable solution to this urgent and critical matter.
-Therefore, we continue to invest significant capital and human resources to ensure that vessels are recycled sustainably according to international standards by considering Environmental, Social, & Governance issues while assuring the of the asset.”
+Therefore, we continue to invest significant capital and human resources to ensure that vessels are recycled sustainably according to international standards by considering Environmental, Social, & Governance issues while assuring the optimal residual value of the asset.”

 The full Lloyd's List Top 100 review of Dr. Sharma can be found at: https://lloydslist.maritimeintelligence.informa.com/LL1138839/73-Anil-Sharma-GMS